Adding/Removing Spouse or Children

 When you marry or begin living in a marriage-like relationship, you should combine separate MSP accounts into one family account.
 If you choose to remain on separate accounts, you must contact HIBC to link your accounts.
 Eligibility for supplementary benefits may be impacted if you do not update your MSP account if you marry or begin living in a marriage-like relationship.

 Adding a Newborn Child

 If the mother of a newborn has MSP coverage, the easiest way to enrol the newborn in MSP is by completing the Electronic Birth Registration through the Vital Statistics Agency.
-When you complete the Electronic Birth Registration, the Vital Statistics Agency sends the baby’s information to Health Insurance BC (HIBC) through a secure communications network.
+When you complete the Electronic Birth Registration, the Vital Statistics Agency sends the baby’s information to HIBC through a secure communications network.
 HIBC will then process the application and determine the baby’s eligibility for MSP coverage.
 Learn more about adding your newborn child to your MSP account at the same time as you register his/her birth.

 - If the newborn is a B.C. resident, he/she must be enrolled in MSP.
 This is true even if the hospital assigns the newborn a Personal Health Number.

 - If MSP coverage is being provided through an employer, another group plan (including the First Nations Health Authority), or the Ministry of Social Development and Poverty Reduction (SDPR), the group administrator or SDPR must be advised that the baby is being enrolled in MSP.

 - There are circumstances where the Electronic Birth Registration service cannot be used to enrol a newborn in MSP; for example, the father is requesting coverage for the newborn under an account that does not include the mother.
 Or it may simply be that a different method of enrolling the baby in MSP is preferred.
 Whatever the reason, application can be made by completing a Baby Enrolment (HLTH 115) form (PDF, 140KB).